dimitry/creative_cash/README.txt

 Running the application:
-The application can be compiled/executed with the "start" bash script in the projects root folder.
+The application can be compiled/executed with the "start" bash script in the project's root folder.
 The "start" script takes the payments file name or location as an argument.
 Example: ./start test_input.txt
 Results are printed to the change.txt file.